Here is a dutch oven dump cake recipe, that is a spin on the classic but made while camping! You can get the recipe at the bottom of the post.

 Sprinkle the pecans on top.
 I just covered half since some of our eaters wanted it without.

-Place lid on dutch oven, cover with coals and bake for 20-25 minutes depending on your heat.
+Place the lid on the Dutch oven, cover it with coals, and bake for 20-25 minutes, depending on your heat.

 Use your nose to test for doneness.
-We could really smell a strong baking smell and when we pulled it around 23 minutes.
+We could really smell a strong baking smell, and when we pulled it out, it was around 23 minutes.
 It turned out perfectly!

-If you can smell a burning smell, then you’ve baked it too long.
+If you can smell a burning smell, you’ve baked it too long.

-The filling was really hot, but that didn’t stop everyone from devouring it.
+The filling was hot, but that didn’t stop everyone from devouring it.

 This is NOT a posed photo below.
 It was so delicious that we were practically fighting over it.